 My favorite type of beer are traditional lambics.
 That is actually a reason I doing the spontaneous fermentation project, not just because I think it will be cool for Richmond – because I do – but a big reason is just so I can drink.
 I’m dead serious.
 It’s probably 90%.

 I said that was the last question but I lied.
 I always do that.
 I really always have more questions.
-How did you get the internship with in Belgium?
+How did you get the internship in Belgium?

 I met him at a festival in Massachusetts and I just walked up to him and told him how much I loved his products and how much I loved his brand and that I was a brewer genuinely interested in learning more about spontaneous fermentation.